 That the concrete blocks of the Memorial to the Murdered Jews of Europe are coated in an anti-graffiti paint designed to stop the memorial from being defaced?

 Most significant though is the way that the pathways between the blocks allow visitors to descend into the memorial – only to be enveloped by the grey sentries of the blocks that suddenly surround and overwhelm the bodies weaving through them.
-The contrast between the blocks and the humans who descend into this drab forest could not be more obvious – the warmth of bodies in contrast to the cold concrete most evident in the winter months when the memorial is often also covered in snow or swept through with an icy wind.
+The contrast between the blocks and the humans who descend into this bleak forest could not be more obvious – the warmth of bodies in contrast to the cold concrete most evident in the winter months when the memorial is often also covered in snow or swept through with an icy wind.

-Although at first glance the memorial appears to be dead – simply a collection of clearly defined objects – it is in fact a living breathing phenomenon.
+Although at first glance the memorial appears to be dead – simply a collection of clearly defined inanimate objects – it is in fact a living breathing phenomenon.
 That interacts with nature and humanity – and has to deal with the interaction of nature and humanity.